Addressing AI Tool Use in Classes

 - Automated "AI checkers" do not have a good track record of accurately identifying AI-generated content, and should only be used as a tool to flag work for further checking by a human.

-- Some language use that gets flagged as AI-generated (by both humans and automated tools) can often be produced by a human who is writing in a language they learned later in life, or who's cognitive divergence affects their style of writing.
+- Some language use that gets flagged as AI-generated (by both humans and automated tools) can also be produced by a human who is less familiar with typical language conventions used in AI training models, which can include international, neurodivergent, second-language learners, and other marginalized language groups.

 If you have the capacity (or a small class), it is best to assume good intent and approach students who you think may be using AI with questions before dropping accusations of unethical behavior.

 When an assignment is crafted like an AI prompt ("Please summarize the main points of...") it can be hard to resist using AI as a shortcut.
-If you are concerned about AI use, and have the time to make adjustments, there are assignments that are harder to complete using AI.
+When the instructions for an assignment seem too vague, or too complex, AI can offer more certainty.
+If you are concerned about AI use, and have the time to make adjustments to your assignments, there are ways to design assignments that can make AI use feel less productive.

 Starter suggestions